qr-contest/qr-contest.github.io/docs/contests/pay_launch.md

 </p>

 ### Purchasing Additional Answers
-If you had a late chili entry like the example above, you might see (4 answers, 3 purchased) and the dropdown would recommend you paying for the 4th answer, otherwise it would not be counted in the voting.
+If you had a late flower entry like the example above, you might see (3 answers, 2 purchased) and the dropdown would recommend you paying for the 3rd answer, otherwise it would not be counted in the voting.
 See below:

 <p align="center" class="screen-shot">
 <img class="image-border" alt="billing pay for added answer" src="../../../assets/images/bill_add_answer.png">
 </p>

+{: .note }
+> Keep in mind you can always disable an Answer by going back to the Questions and Answers page, clicking on the locked icon (after you purchased) and choose to disable it.
+This might be useful if someone brought some chilli that made everyone sick and you didn't want anyone else to vote for it.